-Nina Patterson (Katheryn Winnick) is a woman who hears voices in her head but 4 years after trying to kill herself she has control of those voices and works as an MRI assistant at the hospital where her Uncle Bill (Karl Pruner) is a highly respected neurosurgeon.
-She has even found herself with an understanding boyfriend Jimmy (Nicolas Wright) who has invented a website called Zinger which allows you to cross reference anything.
-But then a patient whom Nina dealt with dies of a brain tumour things start to spiral out of control as she is sure his scan came back clear and now those nearest to her suspect she is losing control again.
+Nina Patterson (Katheryn Winnick - Trump Unauthorized) is a woman who hears voices in her head, but four years after trying to kill herself she now has control of those voices and works as an MRI assistant at the hospital where her Uncle Bill (Karl Pruner - Brave New Girl) is a respected neurosurgeon.
+She has even found herself with an understanding boyfriend, Jimmy (Nicolas Wright - White House Down), who has created a website called Zinger which allows you to cross reference anything.
+But when a patient whom Nina dealt with dies of a brain tumour things start to spiral out of control as she is sure his scan came back clear and now those nearest to her suspect she is losing control again.

-Throughout the course of movie history the concept of a person being made to think they are going crazy has often come up but I have never seen one where the person made to think they are losing it already has a diagnosed mental issues.
-It is an interesting twist to have Nina as a schizophrenic which could have opened up a whole chest of new ideas to make "Tipping Point" feel fresh.
-Unfortunately it doesn't and so we watch as Nina starts hearing voices and barking dogs in her head whilst others lead her to question what she thinks with the only one being really supportive is Jimmy.
+Throughout the course of movie history the concept of a person being made to think they are going crazy has often arisen but I have never seen one where the person made to think they are losing it already has a diagnosed mental issue.
+It is an interesting idea to have Nina as a schizophrenic, it could have opened up a whole chest of new ideas to make "Tipping Point" feel fresh and different.
+Unfortunately it doesn't and so we watch as Nina starts hearing voices and barking dogs in her head whilst others lead her to question what she thinks with Jimmy the only one being supportive.

-The trouble with this is that the cause of the relapse is to do with a murder yet the murder itself is uninteresting with the focus being on Nina's state of mind and dealing with her condition.
-And because so much of it feels cliche it lacks that something special to make it really stand out despite giving the original set up of a schizophrenic made to think they are relapsing.
-What is good though is that whilst a lot of this is typical it does get across the stigma which Nina feels, that she feels no one will believe her because of condition and she also believes romance is a no no because who could love a schizophrenic who tried to kill themselves.
-It may not be totally realistic when it comes to this side of things, heck there is plenty which is questionable about "Tipping Point" but at least it tries to get across this side of things.
+The trouble with this is that the cause of the relapse is to do with a murder yet the murder itself is uninteresting with the focus being on Nina's state of mind.
+And because so much of "Tipping Point" feels cliche it lacks that something special to make it really stand out despite giving the original set up of a schizophrenic made to think they are relapsing.
+What is good about "Tipping Point" is that whilst a lot of this is typical it does get across the stigma which Nina feels, that she feels no one will believe her because of her condition and she also believes romance is a no no because who could love a schizophrenic who tried to kill themselves.
+It may not be totally realistic when it comes to this side of things, heck there is plenty which is questionable about "Tipping Point", but at least it tries to deliver some character depth.

-Now here is the thing Katheryn Winnick is seriously attractive to the point of being distracting and as such often you find yourself just watching her rather than paying attention to what is happening.
+Now here is the thing, Katheryn Winnick is attractive to the point of being distracting and as such often you find yourself just watching her rather than paying attention to what is happening.
 Having said that Winnick does a good job of playing Nina, a character which typically is not the best written but at least Winnick brings out her fears and declining emotional state.
-Nicolas Wright also does a good job of playing Jimmy, the understanding boyfriend because he brings real energy to the movie an almost craziness which works well with actual story although you do have to contain the laughter over his website called Zinger.
+Nicolas Wright also does a good job of playing Jimmy, the understanding boyfriend because he brings some energy to "Tipping Point" an almost craziness which works well with actual story although you do have to contain the laughter over his website called Zinger.